-Each degree program offered at UTTC is represented by a Student Organization Club.
+Each degree program offered at UTTC is represented by as student organization club.
 In addition to the clubs, UTTC sponsors a Student Government organization that represents student government.
 For more information about Student Government, visit the UTTC website at www.uttc.edu.
 Clubs are pre-professional student organizations or clubs that provide a unique program of career and leadership development, motivation, and recognition for postsecondary students enrolled in a career and technical education program.